Punji stick

-The punji stick or punji stake is a type of booby trapped stake.
+The punji sticks or punji stake is a type of booby trapped stake.
 It is a simple spike, made out of wood or bamboo, which is sharpened, heated, and usually set in a hole.
 Punji sticks are usually deployed in substantial numbers.
 The Oxford English Dictionary (third edition, 2007) lists less frequent, earlier spellings for "punji stake (or stick)": panja, panjee, panjie, panji, and punge.

 Description

 Punji sticks would be placed in areas likely to be passed through by enemy troops.
 The presence of punji sticks may be camouflaged by natural undergrowth, crops, grass, brush or similar materials.
 They were often incorporated into various types of traps; for example, a camouflaged pit into which a soldier might fall (it would then be a trou de loup).